-But if you tell me why I need to do a thing, give me evidence that your advice is likely to work, I’m more likely to follow through.
+But if you tell me why I need to find an accountability partner, and give me evidence that your advice is likely to work, I’m far more likely to follow through.

-Gretchen Rubin calls that kind of approach to habit forming "questioner" behavior.
+Gretchen Rubin, another habit management expert, calls that kind of approach to habit forming "questioner" behavior.

-So, when I read Duhigg's account of all the research showing that change happens when you're embedded in a social group that supports your effort to change, I immediately found social support - my sister (who is my gym buddy) to support some health habits I want to build, and my husband to support some business habits I want to build.
+So, when I read Duhigg's account of all the research that shows change happens when you're embedded in a social group that supports your effort to change, I immediately found social support for habits I want to build.

 Give me a plan, back it up with some evidence that your plan is likely to work, and I am far more likely to follow through.